 Juniper berries add such a unique flavour, almost a piney-citrus, which changes regular gravy into something special.
 Smashing the Juniper Berries together with the peppercorns in a pestle and mortar is almost therapeutic.
 And that peppery juniper smell fills the room.
-Growing up on the West Coast of Canada, Juniper Trees with berries seem to grow everywhere, and this gravy reminds me of home at Christmas.
+Growing up on the West Coast of Canada, Juniper Trees with berries seem to grow everywhere, and this gravy reminds me of going home at Christmas.

 This Juniper Berries Gravy recipe makes a great tasting gravy with lower fat content, a healthier way to eat gravy.
-Whether poured over Oven Roasted Turkey, or poured over steamed vegetables or on Garlic Mashed Potatoes, your family will love this pepper gravy recipe!
+Whether poured over Oven Roasted Turkey, Smoked Turkey, or poured over steamed vegetables or on Garlic Mashed Potatoes, your family will love this pepper gravy recipe!
 Bon Appetit! Приятного аппетита!

 - 2 tablespoons butter

 - 4 tablespoons flour

 - 4 cups vegetable stock or beef or chicken

 - 1 teaspoon tomato paste